“If there were a better airplane out there, I would own it.” – Doug Rozendaal, Rocket owner/pilot

 Q: How much are EVO wings?

 A: Only about 24 sets of EVO wings were produced previously, versus about 150 Sport wings.
 At this time we do not plan to offer EVO wings.
 We hope to have the newly design tapered F-wing available in the near future.

 Q: How much are the quick build kits?

 A: Everyone is familiar with the F1 Rocket, a well-proven, 6 cylinder Lycoming powered, aluminum airframe, ultimate sport plane.
-The F4 Raider is our answer to those who wanted a slightly more sedate, but still an amazing performer, with a 4 cylinder Lycoming engine.
+The F4 Raider is our answer to those who wanted a lighter, slightly more sedate, but still an amazing performer, with a 4 cylinder Lycoming engine.

 The primary difference is that the F4 uses an extended engine mount to move the 4 cylinder engine forward.
 The prop remains in the same position as on the F1.

-The lighter weight of the 4 cylinder engine also may require a metal prop for CG reasons, which isn’t necessarily a bad thing.
-Naturally, installations will vary and other items, such as smoke systems, extra baggage compartments, or other equipment could be moved around as required to obtain the correct CG.
+The lighter weight of the 4 cylinder engine also may require a constant speed metal prop for CG reasons, which isn’t necessarily a bad thing.
+Naturally, installations will vary and other items, such as smoke systems, extra baggage compartments, or other equipment could be moved around as required to obtain the correct CG on the F4.

 Q: What do I do if I have severe buildertitis and the only cure is to start banging rivets immediately?

 A: Hundreds of HRIIs have been built using a mix of Van’s and Harmon and F1 parts in the past.
 It is still a viable option.
 Ask Vince for more info, or browse www.vincesrocket.com for more info on slow building a Rocket or Raider.

 Q: What options are commonly found on the Rockets or Raiders?